cycle/docs/basic/connect.md

 ```

 ## Profiling and Logging
-Each of database Driver implements `Psr\Log\LoggerAwareInterface`, you can enable SQL logging by assigning logger and enabling Driver
+Each of the database drivers implements the `Psr\Log\LoggerAwareInterface`.
+You can enable SQL logging by assigning a logger and enabling Driver
 profiling:

 ```php